nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-08-29-the_cod_caper.md

 I first tried viewing the **page source** to see if any careless comments were left by the developer(s), or any other important information could be found.
 However, it did not reveal anything.

-Since Gobuster was taking a really long time with the dirbuster medium wordlist, I decided to run another instance of gobuster, this time with the **big.txt** wordlist from [SecLists](https://github.com/danielmiessler/SecLists).
+Since `gobuster` was taking a really long time with the dirbuster medium wordlist, I decided to run another instance of `gobuster`, this time with the **big.txt** wordlist from [SecLists](https://github.com/danielmiessler/SecLists).
 It contains significantly less words, so it should finish quicker as well.

 After a really long time, `nikto` was the one that came in to save the day!
 It managed to find an administrator login page:

 ![screenshot3](../assets/images/the_cod_caper/screenshot3.png)

-*(NOTE: The reason why my gobuster scans did not find anything was because the directory was /administrator.php.
+*(NOTE: The reason why my `gobuster` scans did not find anything was because the directory was /administrator.php.
 Hence, I needed to use the `-x` option to include the .php extension.*

 One thing that we can check for is **SQL injection** vulnerabilities in the administrator login page.
 I got to learn how to use a new tool called `sqlmap`.